TwistingTwists/obsidian-tools/Rust Async Notes.md

 Here is the probable list of chapters.
 Let me know if you'd like anything else.

+1. Two model of concurrent programming
+	1. shared memory
+	2. message passing
-1. What is async?
+2. What is async?
-	1. What is blocking?
+	2. What is blocking?
+		1. A unit of time / work - tokio::yield_now
-	2. What is a runtime?
+	3. What is a runtime?
-	3. Rust's await
+	4. Rust's await - difference with JS
-	4.
+	5. Shared state concurrency -
+		1. Lock based
+		2. Await free / lock free concurrency
+	6. Message passing via channels
+3. Async cancellation / AsyncIterators
+4. Structured concurrency and related crates
+	1. What is structured concurrency ?
+5.
+6. Examples examples
+	1. Async future within async runtime
+	2. Bridge sync code with async
+		1. Tokio Asyncifies std library
+		2. FFI and spawn_blocking
+7. Threads and runtime (tokio)
+	1. Message passing via channels
+	2.
+8. Pinning - what, why , how, when?
+9. Efficient data structures
+	1. A short intro to memcpy / mmap
+	2. zero copy